We all have to deal with bad behavior in our classroom but what are the best strategies to use? The 7 best behavior management strategies are:

 When I started writing this article I envisaged addressing each one of these misbehaviors but as I was thinking about how I handle misbehaving students.

-As I was researching how other teachers address individuals, I quickly realised that it’s not the individuals that we need to focus on, (we don’t teach one to one) we need to focus on ourselves and our management of the whole class at the same time as the student or students causing the problem.
+As I was researching how other teachers address individuals, I quickly realized that it’s not the individuals that we need to focus on, (we don’t teach one to one) we need to focus on ourselves and our management of the whole class at the same time as the student or students causing the problem.

 I went back over the copious notes I made when training and remembered an inspirational man from whom I watched lectures or videos.